zearp/OptiHack/README.md

 ## Installing macOS
 You're now ready to install macOS.
 Boot from the installer again and select the *Install macOS* entry.
 Once you made it into the installer format the disks how you like them (use APFS for the macOS partition) and proceed installing.
 OpenCore should automagically select the right boot partition when reboots happen but pay attention when it does and make sure you keep booting from the internal disk until you end up on a working desktop.
 The name of the option will change from "Install macOS" to whatever name you gave the macOS partition.
 Any external boot options are clearly labeled in OpenCore.
 Sometimes the installer can seem to have stalled (no updates in verbose boot).
 This happened a lot in the Big Sur installers.
 Sometimes up to 5 minutes.
 But it would always boot into the installer.
 Once installed this delay went away.

-1. Boot from installer, select ```Install macOS Catalina (external)``` and once in the installer use the ```Disk Utility``` to format the internal disk.
+1. Boot from installer, select ```Install macOS .... (external)``` and once in the installer use the ```Disk Utility``` to format the internal disk.
 Make sure it's formatted as APFS with a GUID partition scheme.
 Go back to install menu and start the install process.
 Select the internal disk as destination and wait till it is done.
 It is copying the full install image to the internal disk and then verify it.
 The time it takes depends on the read speed of your installer and the write speed of the destination.
 After this the installer will reboot.
-2. Back in the OpenCore menu, boot from ```Install macOS Catalina (external)``` again and after a while the screen will change and show a progress bar.
+2. Back in the OpenCore menu, boot from ```Install macOS .... (external)``` again and after a while the screen will change and show a progress bar.
 Now the actual install is happening.
 Sit back and relax.
 Once done the machine will reboot again.
 3. Back again in the OpenCore menu your internal disk should now be selected automatically.
 It will be named whatever you named your internal disk.
 Press enter to boot into your macOS and move on to the next section.

 > Note: If it gets stuck saying ```Less than a minute remaining...``` don't worry, on real Macs this also happens and can take quite some time.
 Apple has always had issues calculating the remaining time for reason, the same happens when installing updates.